cleitonbueno/pydd/README.md

 Basic usage
 -------

-The secret is to pass only the parameters of the dd command and run as root.
+The secret is to pass only the parameters of the dd command and run as root, only Python version 2.7.

 -------
 Example